Table of Contents

 Vitamins and folic acid

 Folic acid is a type of vitamin B that has been shown to prevent neural tube defects, such as spina bifida.
 Guidelines recommend having 600mg of folic acid a day but it is hard to achieve this through a normal diet.
-Therefore, it is recommended to take a supplement of 400mg of folic acid a day before and during the pregnancy.
+Therefore, it is recommended to take a daily supplement of 400mg of folic acid before and during the pregnancy.

 Medication side effects